Reinhold Messner gives tips for HR managers in the interview

 However, to make it that far, applicants and companies must find each other.
 This is mostly done via job advertisements - good 66 Percentage of applicants are looking for new jobs according to the CHRIS study.
 That's significantly more than other channels such as corporate websites (37,9 percent) and career networks (36,5 percent).
 But there are significant differences depending on the target audience: a study published in the April 2015 by Universum shows that 55 percent of economists take into account job search job advertisements - but just under 47 percent of scientists.
 For 62, percent of computer science students in social networks are looking for jobs, and for engineering and economists, the career websites of companies are the most important.

 Please inform exactly!

 Companies that want to reach the right applicants would do well to find out where and how this works best.
 Because in addition to choosing the right medium, the wording is also important.
-With the wording “Men Wanted for Dangerous Voyage” Sir 1900 Henry Shackleton is said to have promoted participants for a South Pole expedition around XNUMX and also promised low payment, freezing cold and darkness.
+Around 1900, Sir Ernest Henry Shackleton is said to have used the word “Men Wanted for a Dangerous Trip” to promote a South Pole expedition and to promise low payment, freezing cold and darkness.

 He reportedly received 4.000 applications.
 For Axel Haitzer, personnel marketing specialist and author of the book “Applicant Magnet”, it is clear: “If Shackleton had written his ad the way companies often do today, too many unsuitable candidates would have contacted him.”
 Because many job offers are incomprehensible and often even unbelievable, says Haitzer and explains: “Candidates read anglicisms, phrases and phrases and in the best case can only guess what is meant.
 Companies then have to sort out many unsuitable applicants.
 More clarity and transparency in job advertisements would therefore help applicants and employers. ”